WGYbuaa/BasicFlowGeneration/README.md

 ## Code
 The code is stored in the folder `code`.
 ## Datasets
-The datasets are stored in the folder `datasets`.
+The datasets are stored in the folder `datasets`, include:
+- `datasets/public`: the public datasets.
+- `datasets/industrial`: the industrial datasets.